HCL-TECH-SOFTWARE/commerce-PayPal/README.md

  ### Step - 3: Frontend - Emerald Storefront
 Please refer `README.md` file under `UI/README.md`  as a installation guide for the React store frontend code

+##SUPPORT
+If you have questions or encounter problems with an HCL Commerce open source asset, please open an issue in the asset's GitHub repository.
+For more information about GitHub issues, including creating an issue, please refer to GitHub Docs.
+The HCL Commerce Innovation Factory Team, who develops HCL Commerce open source assets, monitors GitHub issues and will do their best to address them.